Kentucky Proud Park

 Kentucky Proud Park is a baseball stadium in Lexington, Kentucky.
 It is the home field of the University of Kentucky Wildcats college baseball team.
-Opened in 2018, with the Wildcats playing their first season in the stadium in 2019, it has a permanent capacity of 2,500, with grass berm seating adding more than 1,500 to the total capacity.
-Temporary seating can be added to bring the capacity to 7,000 for NCAA tournament games.
+The stadium opened in 2018, with the Wildcats playing their first season there in 2019.
+It has 2,500 fixed seats, with grass berm seating adding an additional 1,500-plus to the total capacity.
+Temporary seating can also be added to bring the capacity to 7,000 for NCAA tournament games.

 The replacement for Cliff Hagan Stadium, the park received its name in a deal between JMI Sports, which holds the multimedia rights for UK sports and also markets the naming rights to all Wildcats venues, and the Kentucky Farm Bureau, an organization promoting the interests of Kentucky farmers which is best known by the non-farming public for its insurance business.
 The Farm Bureau chose to donate its naming rights to the Kentucky Department of Agriculture, which uses "Kentucky Proud" as the brand for its marketing program for agricultural products made in the state.

 Kentucky opened up Kentucky Proud Park on February 26, 2019, with a 7–3 win over Eastern Kentucky in front of 4,074 fans.

-Kentucky Proud Park in Detail
+Kentucky Proud Park in detail

 The Kentucky Proud Park features a large entrance right being home plate and a left field entrance directly connected to the parking lot.
 There is also an interactive screen at the entrance that allows fans to touch to see the history of the team, the information about the stadium, the players who played in the major leagues, and design their own uniform with the Kentucky colors.
 The large concourse wraps around the entire field and is spacious with dealerships, bathrooms and other signs.
 Club and lounge areas are also available to fans.
 A small grass area in left field is accessible for kids to get entertained during the game.
 The Kentucky Proud Park include a big video board.
 Measured at 48 feet wide and 30 feet tall, the video board is the eight largest video board in all College Baseball.

-First Reaction
+First reaction

 A couple days before the 2019 opening season, Nick Mingione, head coach of the Kentucky Wildcats Baseball team, was interviewed concerning the new Kentucky Proud Park.
 “It really is just a special place,” was his original reaction.
 “I’m excited for the Big Blue Nation to experience it.
 I think they’re really going to fall in love with it,” Head Coach Mingione said.
 “The team has really fit in here,” “They’re comfortable here.
 T.J.
 Collett already hit the first Big Blue Bomb here.
 We won the first one... this is our true home.
-We’re excited to stay and finish the season strong here,” Mingione said on February 26, 2019, after a 7-3 win.
+We’re excited to stay and finish the season strong here,” Mingione said on February 26, 2019, after a 7–3 win.